hwollsch/Myo6-in-DSB-repair/README.md

 # Myo6-in-DSB-repair
 This repository contains the analysis scripts used for image analysis in the manuscript with the title: "The nuclear actin cytoskeleton supports DNA double-strand break repair via VCP-mediated extraction of the KU70/80 complex from damaged chromatin" by Hauschulte et al.
+The macros used in this studes can be used with FIJI/ImageJ without special hardware or software requirements and do tnot require any installation time.
+Run time for each macro depends on the size of the microscopy dataset and varied between 1 and 10 min in our studies.
+The following chapter describes how to use the code for laser stripe analysis:
+"The macro processes image stacks and corresponding ROI files, identifying irradiated regions.
+It detects the first and last frames of micro-irradiation by identifying significant intensity changes and removes frames with signal from the laser.
+Intensity profiles are extracted along ROIs, which are expanded for averaging based on user-defined widths.
+Background subtraction is performed using a narrow ROI centered on the signal and a wider ROI encompassing both signal and background.
+Here, we used a ROI line width of 16 pixels for averaging of the signal, and ROI widths for background estimation of 18 and 24 pixels.
+The background intensity is calculated as the mean of the wider ROI excluding the narrower one."